Onazi injury allows France to break through to last eight

 It took Keshi almost five minutes before he replaced Onazi with Reuben Gabriel and the incident clearly hurt his team.

-Shortly after, France hauled off the ineffectual Olivier Giroud in favour of the speedy Antoine Griezmann, but he too was fortunate to escape any punishment after a studs up tackle on Efe Ambrose.
+Shortly after, France hauled off the ineffectual Olivier Giroud in favor of the speedy Antoine Griezmann, but he too was fortunate to escape any punishment after a studs up tackle on Efe Ambrose.

 Nigeria defensive midfielder John Obi Mikel, without the composed 21-year-old Onazi alongside him, struggled to protect his backline as the pressure racked up.